wardoflores/wardoflores/README.md

 # Hey, who brought you here?

-I do code as a hobby and hope to make it into a career, hope my projects help in some way.
+I do code as a hobby and as a career, hope my projects help in some way.

 <a href="https://coalemus.github.io/Portfolio-Website/">Visit my website!</a>